Transform a Bonus Room to Reflect Your Lifestyle and Activities

 Throw in a touch of aromatherapy – light incense, lavender oils, and candles.

 What about creating this attractive meditation room from your bonus space?
-From the paint to the furnishings, everything exudes a soothing and relaxing effect (photo courtesy Design Therapy).
+From the paint to the furnishings, everything exudes a soothing and relaxing effect (Photo by Antonika Chanel on Unsplash).

 So if you have that additional square footage at home in the form of a bonus room, get ready to create an exciting and fun space that you will absolutely love!